starvagrant/schism/README.md

 hostile" which is ridiculuos.
 Ed's design was dictated by the need for an editor before monitors replaced printers as the user interface.
 It has some delightful features.

+## Installing and Using

+Right now the schism project is in a "It works on my computer, it may work on yours.
+As of 2022-06-15, it has the following
+dependancies:

+Bash (it's a shell script)
+The _play_ command (from the Soxi package)
+The _ed_ text editor (often times installed by default on linux) Some songs.
+The play feature needs manual selection of your own songs.

+I'm thinking of allowing the user to select between nano,ed,vim,and emacs, provided they are provided on their system.

+## Pull Requessts

+The current stage of the project is currently firmly in the "I'm making something I find useful for me here is the code.
+This code is meant to provide a focused and distractions free environment for it's user(s).
+So anyone thinks the have a handle on that, I am interested to see what you come up with.